choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

 [RedHatGuide]: gettingstarted_redhat.html
 [DebianGuide]: gettingstarted_debian.html

-*NOTE:* We are currently improving the Getting Started documentation.
+*NOTE:* This is an older, deprecated version of the Getting Started documentation.
 Red Hat and CentOS users can refer to [our Redhat guide][RedHatGuide].
 Debian users can refer to [our Debian guide][DebianGuide].
+Users on less common platforms should adapt one of those two instead of continuing to read this page.

 Below find a rough guide to get you going, this assumes the client and server is on the same node, but servers don't need the client code installed.